 One reason for this is its reputation as one of the world’s most famous graveyards.
 Any fan of the Harry Potter series will know the name Tom Riddell, aka Lord Voldemort, but it was the grave of Thomas Riddell, who was buried in Greyfriars Kirkyard in 1806, as well as William McGonagall and Elizabeth Moodie who are thought to have inspired author JK Rowling in devising names for the story’s leading characters.
-Today, a well worn path leads visitors to these graves.
+Today, a well-worn path leads visitors to these graves.

-Greyfriars Kirkyard is also where you’ll find a memorial to Greyfriars Bobby – probably Edinburgh’s most well known dog.
+Greyfriars Kirkyard is also where you’ll find a memorial to Greyfriars Bobby – probably Edinburgh’s most well-known dog.
 After his master’s death, this faithful pup spent 14 years guarding his grave and captured the hearts of Edinburgh’s residents, who brought him food.
 As you leave the Kirkyard, don’t miss the chance to stop by his bronze statue on the corner of George IV Bridge and Candlemaker Row.
-Erected a year after he died, in 1872, it is now a major city tourist attraction and is not uncommon to see people waiting patiently to get a photo alongside Bobby.
+Erected a year after he died, in 1872, it is now a major city tourist attraction and it is not uncommon to see people waiting patiently to get a photo alongside Bobby.

 Enjoy cake with a cat